Elliot Daly: International career

+England

-He has represented England at U16, U18, U20 and Senior level including winning an U20 Grand Slam in 2011, and reaching the Junior World Cup final in the same year.
-Since making his Senior debut for England in 2016, Daly went on to win back to back Six Nations Championships in 2016 and 2017.
-In the years since his debut, he has made over 40 appearances for the Senior team.
+Daly has represented England at U16, U18, U20 and senior level, including winning an U20 Grand Slam in 2011, and reaching the Junior World Cup final in the same year.
+Since making his senior debut for England in 2016, Daly has gone on to win back-to-back Six Nations Championships in 2016 and 2017.
+In the years following his debut, he has made over 70 appearances for the senior team.

-Daly was selected for the England 2015 Rugby World Cup training squad.
+Daly was selected for England's 2015 Rugby World Cup training squad.
 Daly received his first call up to the senior England squad by new coach Eddie Jones on 13 January 2016 for the 2016 Six Nations Championship.

-Daly made his international debut against Ireland on 27 February 2016 during the 2016 Six Nations championship, replacing Owen Farrell at inside centre in a 21–10 victory.
+Daly made his international debut against Ireland on 27 February 2016, replacing Owen Farrell at inside centre in a 21–10 victory.

 Daly made his first international start against South Africa on 12 November 2016 in the Old Mutual Wealth series.
 He started at outside centre starring alongside Owen Farrell who played inside centre.
 He also scored his first international points kicking a long-range penalty in the 39th minute of the first half.

-Daly scored his first international try for England when he started on the wing in England's 58–15 victory over Fiji at Twickenham on Saturday 19 November 2016.
+Daly scored his first international try for England when he started on the wing in England's 58–15 victory over Fiji at Twickenham on 19 November 2016.

 On 26 November 2016, he became the first England back, and only the second England player, to be sent off at Twickenham.
 Daly went for a tackle in the air against Argentina's number 8 Leonardo Senatore who landed on his head and shoulders in the fifth minute of the first half, and was subsequently given a red card and 3 week ban.
 Despite Daly's dismissal and playing 75 minutes a man short, England won the match 27–14.